TaxoDros/TaxoDros.github.io/README.md

 1. list all TaxoDros index files and their pdf file associates.
 2. track (or version) these files using [Preston](https://github.com/bio-guoda/preston)

-Now, with this, a TaxoDros version is created.

-Following, Preston can be used to deposit the records, and their associated pdf files, in Zenodo.

-This publication workflow continues after step 2. of previous steps and includes:

 3. translating (or transforming) TaxoDros index files to line-json using the ```preston stream-taxodros``` command.
 4. annotating the line-json with references to their associated pdf content (see e.g., [bin/translate-terms.sh](bin/translate-terms.sh)
 5. attempt to publish the resulting annotated records using the ```preston zenodo``` command (see e.g., https://github.com/bio-guoda/preston/releases/tag/0.8.2)

-Steps 1-5 can be summarized in the pseudo-code below:
+With steps 1-2, a TaxoDros version is created.

+Following, Preston can be used to deposit the records, and their associated pdf files, in Zenodo.

+This publication workflow continues after step 2.

 If a new version of TaxoDros is needed, run [bin/package.sh](bin/package.sh) to create a TaxoDros corpus version.